AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. Tap **[!UICONTROL Allow]**.

-   You will now setup tags for publishing.
+   Now set up tags for publishing.

 1. **[!UICONTROL Setting up tags for publishing]** - On the Cloud Services &gt; YouTube page, tap the pencil icon to edit the list of tags that you want to use.
-1. Tap the drop-down list icon (upside-down caret) to display the list of available tags in AEM.
+1. Tap the drop-down list icon (upside-down caret) so you can display the list of available tags in Experience Manager.
-1. Tap one or more tags to add them.
+1. Tap one or more tags so you can add them.

    To delete a tag you have added, select the tag, and tap **[!UICONTROL X]**.